tugot17/pmpp/chapter-3/README.md

 **c.** Analyze the pros and cons of each of the two kernel designs.

 They both designers should work similarly, both are quite inefficient making a pretty poor usage of multicore approiach.
-If we were to design the kernels for non-square matrices the row order approach would be more inefficient if the num of columns far exceeded the num rows (lot of looping) and the vice verse for colum order
+If we were to design the kernels for non-square matrices the row order approach would be more inefficient if the num of columns far exceeded the num rows (lot of looping) and the vice verse for column order.

 ### Exercise 2